-Understand the relationship between vessel movement prs, sensors, computers propulsion units and feedback
+Understand the relationship between vessel movement, sensors, computers propulsion units and feedback

 The course is intended for those who have already been issued a DPO Certificate from the NI but are unable to revalidate their DPO Certificate if they have not gained sufficient DP sea time.

-Participation in simulated situations in a variety of DP operations while handling routine and emergency situations
+Participation in simulated scenarios in a variety of DP operations while handling routine and emergency situations